Bombshell (review) – an important but confused take on corporate discrimination

 READ MORE: A TASTE OF HONEY

-This is not to say that Bombshell doesn’t offer earnest performances and an important dissection of toxic workplace culture.
+This is not to say that Bombshell doesn’t offer earnest performances and an essential dissection of toxic workplace culture.
 But it also creates an uncomfortable dynamic that airbrushes away the acceptance of bigotry in the newsroom.
-Here Roach fails to fully dissect the multi-faceted discrimination held in the very bones of Fox News and the journalist views that continue to deny equality and rights to others systematically.
-Here Bombshell ultimately raises more questions than it answers as it leaves us somewhat confused in its final analysis of the toxic culture at Fox News.
+Here, Roach fails to fully dissect the multifaceted discrimination held in the very bones of Fox News and the journalists who continue to deny equality and rights to others systematically.
+Bombshell ultimately raises more questions than it answers, as it leaves us somewhat confused in its final analysis of the toxic culture at Fox News.

 Director: Jay Roach